trimstray/nginx-admins-handbook/doc/RULES.md

   > Note that HTTP/2 multiplexes many requests within a single TCP connection.
 Typically, a single TCP connection is established to a server when HTTP/2 is in use.

-  > You should also include the `ssl` parameter, required because browsers do not support HTTP/2 without encryption.
+  > You should also enable the `ssl` parameter, required because browsers do not support HTTP/2 without encryption.

   > HTTP/2 has a extremely large [blacklist](https://http2.github.io/http2-spec/#BadCipherSuites) of old and insecure ciphers, so you should avoid them.